marcel-rbro/trezor-articles/articles/SLIP39-trezor.md

 1. A secret value called Master Secret (MS) is encrypted using a passphrase to create an Encrypted Master Secret (EMS).
 2. The EMS is then split into a number of shares which are encoded as a set of mnemonic words.
 Each set of words represents one share.
 3. The individual mnemonic words can be stored together.
-However, you can also store each mnemonic word individually or in sets of words.
+However, you can also store each share individually or in sets of words.

 To recover a SLIP39 secret, you need a predefined number of shares (known as a threshold) from all the words.